munfeiwoo/Todoist/README.md

 3. pipenv 2018.11.26
 4. Appium 1.17.1
 5. Andriod studio 3.6.3 (to configure your emulator)
-6. Preinstall Todoist application in your emulator.
+6. Preinstall Todoist application in your emulator

 Please be noted I have setup my Todoist account manually and I have installed the Todoist app from Google Playstore in the emulator since I was getting page not found error when accessing to http://files.slatestudio.com/sr82 provided in the assignment